Live in Atlantic City (Heart album)

 Live in Atlantic City is a live album and home video release by American rock band Heart, recorded during their concert at the Trump Taj Majal in Atlantic City for VH1's Decades Rock Live! show on March 10, 2006.
+It was released on CD, LP, DVD, Blu-ray, streaming and digital download on January 25, 2019, through earMUSIC.
 The concert features guest appearances by Alice in Chains, Gretchen Wilson, Rufus Wainwright, Carrie Underwood, Dave Navarro, Phil Anselmo and Duff McKagan.
-It was released on CD, LP, DVD, Blu-ray, streaming and digital download on January 25, 2019, through earMUSIC.

 This concert marked the first time that William DuVall performed with Alice in Chains as a guest vocalist.
 Following the concert, DuVall toured with the band and became their official co-lead vocalist and rhythm guitarist.

 Track listing

 DVD and Blu-ray also include: